 Furthermore, the mean time between occurrences of impacts of the Moon by 1-km asteroids is large.
 The author makes an estimate of the mean time using the results of the recent review by Ivanov [ref. ] plotted in Figure 10.4-10.
 The probability per year of an NEO impact with the Earth is plotted along the y-axis and the diameter of the NEO is plotted along the x-axis.

-The filled squares on point are the data used by Brown to calculate his NEO flux used in MeMoSeE, which range from diameters from 100 cm to 8 m.
+The filled squares on point are the data used by Brown to calculate his NEO flux used in MeMoSeE, which range in diameters from 100 cm to 8 m.
 The red broken line is a curve with slope 2.7 (Brown’s flux mass exponent cubed to convert to diameter).
 The probability of impact per year is about 3 ´ 10-7 per year or a mean time between occurrences of 3.33 ´ 106 years.
 Ivanov lists the impact rate on the Earth as 20 times larger than the impact rate on the Moon, hence the mean time between impacts of the Moon by 1-km-diameter NEOs is 6.67 ´ 107 years.